alanqingranwang/web/content/posts/2019-04-28---Fourier-Transform-Three-Ways.md

 ![fourier3.png](/media/fourier3.png)

 This continuous function $X(F)$ is what we call the Fourier transform.
+Whereas with the Fourier series we viewed a periodic function as an infinite sum of complex exponentials consisting of harmonically-related frequencies, the Fourier transform describes an aperiodic function as an infinite integral of complex exponentials consisting *of all frequencies*.

 [^1]: You can think of the word "period" as being from Euler's formula, which says that $e^{jx} = \cos x + j \sin x$.